Genez-io/genezio/README.md

 - `genezio` currently has full support for JavaScript.
 TypeScript is deployed in a beta version.
 We will soon offer full support for TypeScript, Swift, Kotlin and many others.
 - `genezio` currently is able to generate an SDK in JavaScript (full), TypeScript (beta) and Swift (beta).
 - The execution time of the functions cannot exceed 10 seconds.
 This limitation will go away soon.

-# How does Genezio work?

-Genezio is using JSON RPC 2.0 to facilitate the communication between SDK and your class.
-Your functions are deployed in the Genezio infrastructure.
-The functions are not executed on a long lasting Virtual Machine.
-Instead, our system uses a serverless approach.
-Whenever a request is received, your code is loaded and executed.
-This is more cost and energy efficient.
-However, the developer needs to take into account the following - the values of the global variables are not persistent between runs.